 Company waste management: what needs to be put in place

 Any company that produces or holds waste shall be responsible for their management.
-It has to identify its waste, set up sorting at source, keep track of it in a register and comply with its other regulatory requirements.
+It must identify its waste, set up sorting at source, keep track of it in a register, ensure that it is recovered and comply with other regulatory requirements.

 Company responsibility for waste